reed9999/terraform-excuses-to-use/benchmark-emr-vs-db/ROADMAP.md

 - Run same queries - adapt to Spark if need be (shouldn't need much adaptation).
 - Assess

+- Improve handling of secrets (see main-benchmark.tf variables).

 - ~~Bigger assessment: How far can I take this that's cost-effective? ~~